Travel and Entertainment

 Use of Personal Vehicles

-The current mileage rate, effective June 1, 2022 is $0.585 per mile.
+The current mileage rate, effective June 1, 2023, is $0.655 per mile.

 Mileage is to be based on the most direct route.
 The College does not reimburse employees for commuting between home and campus.

 Use of personal vehicles is not recommended when transporting other College employees or students, because it exposes the owner to serious financial loss in the event of an accident.
 If a personal vehicle is used for College business the driver’s personal automobile insurance is primary in the event of an accident (i.e. claims filed are first the responsibility of the driver’s policy).
-In the event of an accident involving passengers who are College employees or students, a copy of the accident report (or other notification) should be submitted to the Risk Manager immediately upon return to the College.
+In the event of an accident involving passengers who are College employees or students, a copy of the accident report (or other notification) should be submitted to the Business Office immediately upon return to the College.

 Rental Cars

-The College will reimburse employees for the cost of renting a compact or standard size car and for automobile-related expenses.
+The College will reimburse employees for the cost of renting a compact or standard-size car and for automobile-related expenses.
 It is not necessary when renting a car within the United States to buy additional insurance from the rental agency, because the College’s insurance provides coverage in excess of the rental agency’s insurance.
 For insurance reasons, employees filling out car rental agreements should specify “Lewis & Clark College” after their own name.

 Vehicle Rentals made with Purchasing cards include Auto Rental Collision Damage Waiver coverage for damage due to collision or theft for rentals of 14 days or less.
 (Restrictions apply - Please read details on Visa.com).
 Cardholder should decline the collision coverage on the rental agreement and report any accidents within 45 days.
 This becomes primary collision and theft coverage but does not cover injuries or personal liability.